Yikes! The Health Of The Future Remote Worker

 Not just a pain in the neck, rounded shoulders can trigger issues elsewhere, including lower back pain and a shortening of the hamstrings.

 FIX: Move more!
 Pilates is a great workout to combat lower back pain.
-Squeeze in an On Demand session during your lunch break via the Village Gym app.
+Squeeze in a quick fitness class during your lunch break.
 Or keep the core strong with Les Mills CXWorx, to strengthen the back, shoulders and abs for better posture all round.
-Try it live on the app!

 Stress

-Lack of human interaction, working late nights or being away from your friends can lead to an increase in the stress hormone cortisol, sending blood pressure soaring and playing havoc with your health.
+Lack of human interaction or working late nights can lead to an increase in the stress hormone cortisol, sending blood pressure soaring and playing havoc with your health.

 FIX: Being active increases blood flow around the body, including the flow to the brain.
 By getting in your daily exercise, this blood flow prevents the body from getting sluggish, giving us better focus, concentration and positive thoughts.